094459/newsletter-oss-projects/README.md

 [cedar-antlr-grammar](https://aws-oss.beachgeek.co.uk/3n0) - ANTLR (ANother Tool for Language Recognition) is a powerful parser generator for reading, processing, executing, or translating structured text or binary files.
 It's widely used to build languages, tools, and frameworks.
 From a grammar, ANTLR generates a parser that can build and walk parse trees.
 AWS Hero Ian Mckay has created one for Cedar. (#188)

+**cedar-go**

+[cedar-go](https://aws-oss.beachgeek.co.uk/3qf) provides the Go implementation of the Cedar policy language.
+Check out the README for a quick example of how to use Cedar within your Go applications, and am looking forward to seeing how Go developers start to incorporate this into their applications.(#192)

+**CloudGrappler**

+[CloudGrappler](https://aws-oss.beachgeek.co.uk/3qb) is a purpose-built tool designed for effortless querying of high-fidelity and single-event detections related to well-known threat actors in AWS.
+Andi Ahmeti has put together a blog post, [Introducing CloudGrappler: A Powerful Open-Source Threat Detection Tool for Cloud Environments](https://aws-oss.beachgeek.co.uk/3qc), that provides an overview of how this works with examples.(#192)

 **duplicate-rule-detection-tool**

 [duplicate-rule-detection-tool](https://aws-oss.beachgeek.co.uk/3oq) is a project to assess the current active AWS Config rules with potential duplicate scope in an AWS account.
 Our goal is to help customers can make informed decisions on how to streamline their AWS Config rules and reduce complexity.
 Plenty of examples and detailed breakdown of how this works in the README, so give it a look. (#190)

+**powerpipe**

+[powerpipe](https://aws-oss.beachgeek.co.uk/3qd) is dashboards and benchmarks as code.
+Use it to visualise any data source, and run compliance benchmarks and controls, for effective decision-making and ongoing compliance monitoring.
+As with all the Turbot open source projects, excellent documentation, and they have included a video that provides a demo of this at work. (#192)

 **s3-prefix-level-kms-keys**